MrTrompet/Higgs-X-G.A.M.E/README.md

 Our repository is organized as follows:

+higgsx/
+├── config.py # Configuration file (uses environment variables)
+├── higgsx.py # Main entry point for headless deployment
+   └── plugins/
-higgsx/ ├── config.py # Configuration file (uses environment variables) ├── higgsx.py # Main entry point for headless deployment └── plugins/ ├── init.py # Empty file to mark the folder as a package ├── technical_plugin.py # Handles technical analysis, ML, and data fetching from CoinGecko └── telegram_plugin.py # Manages Telegram connectivity, messaging, and graphics
+   ├── init.py # Empty file to mark the folder as a package ├── technical_plugin.py # Handles technical analysis, ML, and data fetching from CoinGecko └── telegram_plugin.py # Manages Telegram connectivity, messaging, and graphics

-sql
-Copiar código

 #### Setting Up Your Local Repository: